 Prior to an employee's dismissal, a written statement of the reason for dismissal shall be submitted to the employee.
 This notice shall also include notification that the employee may appeal to the City Council by filing with the City Clerk/Recorder, within ten (10) days, a written notice of his/her intention to appeal.
 The City Council shall hold a hearing within twenty (20) days after the notice of appeal is delivered by the employee.
 The votes of four councilpersons, excluding the Mayor's vote, shall be required to override the dismissal, and the action of the City Council shall be the final determination in the matter.
-If the dismissal is overruled by the City Council, the employee shall be reinstated to his/her previous position, and any loss of salary shall be paid to the employee.
-All records associated with a dismissal shall become a permanent part of the employee's personnel file.
+If the dismissal is overruled by the City Council, the employee shall be reinstated to his/her previous position, and any loss of salary shall be paid to the employee's personnel file.